anonymous-editor/BRSDE/README.md

 ## How Does it Work?

-I'll give you a simple rundown of how BRSDE works.
+I'll give you a detailed rundown of how BRSDE works.

 ### Linux